 All meters are read at least twice per year in December/January and May/June.
-The meter readings and usage data are recorded and stored in SRW's metering system.
+The meter readings and usage data are recorded and stored in SRW's metering system and reported into the Victorian Water Register.

 4.2.2 Metering activities